 The development of Soho

 Soho Square in 1700 looking south.
 It was originally called King’s Square after Charles II whose statue stood in the centre.
 At the rear of the square in this illustration stands Monmouth House, a mansion completed in 1682 by Sir Christopher Wren for the Duke of Monmouth, the illegitimate son of Charles.
-He had little time to enjoy his house before he was arrested in 1684 and subsequently executed after staging an unsuccessful coup against his father.
+He had little time to enjoy his house before he was arrested in 1684 and subsequently executed after staging an unsuccessful coup against his uncle, James II.

 Until the 17th century Soho – now one of the busiest areas of Central London – was still a series of open fields.
 Aristocrat land-owners and property developers gradually transformed it into a suburb that mixed grand homes for the gentry with workshops for artisans.